jmersonuo/jmersonuo.github.io/Activities/ScaleAndLayout.md

 ### IV.
 Adding scale restrictions

-   Find where the map is initialized.
+   Find where the map is initialized `var map = new mapboxgl.Map...`.

    - Add a min zoom (you pick what the min zoom should be).
 Here is the table of zoom levels: [https://docs.mapbox.com/help/glossary/zoom-level/](https://docs.mapbox.com/help/glossary/zoom-level/){:target="_blank"}
    - Prevent users from leaving your this bounding around DC by setting the max bounds, per the code block below.
    	- Add the entire `bounds` variable, and add the `maxBounds` option to the map.
    - Read about max bounds in the API [https://docs.mapbox.com/mapbox-gl-js/api/map/#map#setmaxbounds](https://docs.mapbox.com/mapbox-gl-js/api/map/#map#setmaxbounds){:target="_blank"}

+	Is should end up looking something like this:
   ```Javascript
 	// Set bounds to Washington, DC
 		var bounds = [